St Mary's Church, Selly Oak: Tower clock

 The frame is cast iron, horizontal and planed.
 It is 6 ft long, 1 ft 9 in wide and 1 ft deep, and is supported by beams that are built into the tower wall to preclude vibration.
 The wheels are of gunmetal and the pendulum beats every 1¼ seconds.

 Popular culture

-St Mary's acoustics are fine and the church has been used as a concert venue, rehearsal space and recording space.
+St Mary's acoustics are considered fine, and the church has been used as a concert venue, rehearsal space and recording space.
 The church has frequently featured in the BBC soap opera Doctors.

-Ran by the church, there is a well known child minder and nursery whom which look after the children of Saint mary's Church of England primary.
-The name of this association is "kids club".